00. A revised and updated version of this post can be found here.

 > dev.off()

-Note that the plot will be saved in the current working directory (see the Hint, below) unless otherwise specified.
-You also may get a “null device” message after the dev.off()
+Note that the plot will be saved in the current working directory (see HINT: Command history and workspace, below) unless otherwise specified.
+You also may get a “null device” message after the dev.off() statement; this just means that the JPEG file (the “graphics device”) has been closed.

 You can use similar commands to export R graphics to other popular graphics formats, such as bmp, tiff, and png.